URA Community Space

 H6 CONET also provides office spaces for social services organisations, alongside other multi-function rooms which are open for reservation by community groups.
 The community space also houses the Urban Renewal Exploration Centre - the URA’s exhibition and resources centre where visitors can explore the work of urban renewal through participating in docent activities and other interactive learning experiences.

-Renamed as “7 Mallory Street”, the preservation cum revitalisation project at Mallory Street/Burrows Street in Wan Chai has become a cultural and creative space for many arts, cultural and community events to take place since its opening in July 2013.
-Starting 1 August 2018, the URA takes up the operation and management of the venue, and will continue to run the place, according to the recommendations from the business plan study conducted in 2009, to promote arts, cultural and creative industries.
-7 Mallory Street provides venues including indoor exhibition areas and multi-function rooms for exhibitions, seminars, workshops and community events.
+7 Mallory Street (M7), the preservation cum revitalisation project at Mallory Street/Burrows Street in Wan Chai has become a cultural and creative space since its opening in July 2013.
+Starting from 1 August 2018, the URA takes up the operation and management of M7, according to the recommendations from the business plan study conducted in 2009, continues to promote arts, cultural and creative industries.
+In addition, M7 provides venues including indoor exhibition areas and multi-function rooms for exhibitions, seminars, workshops and community events.
 The revitalised building cluster also contains a 300-square metre public open space, retail as well as food and beverages facilities/outlets.

-Members of the public are welcome to join a diversity of programmes offered at both H6 CONET and 7 Mallory Street from time to time.
+Members of the public are welcome to join a diversity of programmes offered at both H6 CONET and M7 from time to time.
 There are also event spaces and facilities at both venues available for reservation by eligible organisations and individuals.
+Similar facilities at 618 Shanghai Street are also available for public.
 For more details on programmes or venue facilities, Please visit https://ura-vb.org.hk/ for more information.